-All wooden-bodied passenger vehicles proposed for operation on the CRN shall be fitted with approved steel collision posts at each end of the underframe to provide protection against vehicle over riding and/or telescoping in the event of a collision.
+It is recommended that wooden bodied vehicles be fitted with approved steel collision posts at each end of the underframe to provide protection against vehicle over riding and/or telescoping in the event of a collision.

-It is recommended that double shelf or limited interlocking couplers be provided as added protection against vehicle over riding and/or telescoping in the event of a collision.
+It is also recommended that double shelf couplers be provided as added protection against vehicle over riding and/or telescoping in the event of a collision.

-Any passenger vehicle not fitted with the above collision protection will only be permitted to move on the CRN under complete block working in accordance with the Train Marshalling section in the General Instruction Pages of the CRN Train Operating Conditions manual.
+Any self propelled wooden bodied vehicle not fitted with the above collision protection will only be permitted to move on the CRN under complete block working in accordance with the Train Marshalling section in the General Instruction Pages of the CRN Train Operating Conditions manual.